 Social media facts and emerging trends

 There is no doubt that social media is changing our world and has turned traditional business models on its head.
 Consider the following trends:

-- Big Social Data will take on prominence as brands mine conversations on social to provide an opportunity to create reactive products and services that serve their audience needs
+- Big Social Data continues to take on prominence as brands mine conversations on social to provide an opportunity to create reactive products and services that serve their audience needs.

 - A greater understanding of the “anti-social” – the negative consumer backlash to the pressure of being always on.

 - Privacy is important to us even though we are social beings.
 Private platforms like Snapchat and WhatsApp continue to grow.
 Even Mark Zuckerburg announced that the future is private.
 In other words, businesses need to adapt to reach consumers where they are and in ways that respect their expectations.